 Poorly ventilated or unventilated attics don’t have a place that the heat can escape to so it builds up.
 This buildup of heat can cause significant damage, especially to your shingles from the inside out.

 3. Reduces Energy Costs

 As the temperature rises outside, we all want to stay cool inside.
 A properly vented roof allows heat to escape as the temperature outside rises.
 The roof vents reduce the workload on your air conditioner by letting the heat to escape outside.
 This will reduce your air conditioning use, which will produce a lower electric bill.

 Have you ever walked upstairs and thought it was at least 10 degrees warmer than it was in your living room?
 Or, people who live in a one-story ranch home may notice different temperatures in the house.

 The extremes of indoor temperature are often the result of poorly vented roofs.
 Once your roof is adequately vented to allow the hot air to escape and the cool air to enter the attic space, your home will be more comfortable year-round.

 Contact a roofing specialist to identify where the leak is coming from and fix it.
 Check out your roof condition now to make sure you don’t have any possible problems like loose or missing shingles, etc.

-No. 1 Home Roofing is a family-owned and operated roofing company conveniently located on U.S. Highway 19 in Palm Harbor, Florida.
+No. 1 Home Roofing service company is a family-owned and operated roofing company conveniently located on U.S. Highway 19 in Palm Harbor, Florida.
 We are dedicated to providing top quality workmanship and materials to ensure that your new roof is done right.
 We specialize in shingle, tile, and flat roof installation, repairs, and maintenance.
 Contact us for an appointment and/or estimate at 727-781-7663.